Kuoxsr/fhb-villager-sounds/profane/README.md

 * Trade an item that the villager *does* accept.
 You should hear various "yes" sounds.
 They should also make these sounds when you win a raid.

 * Take out a sword and attack the villager.
 You should hear several "hit" sounds.
 I wouldn't recommend doing this in survival mode, as the village's Iron Golem will want to have words with you.
-FlyingHawkButt F&@%ed-around and found out the first time she tried this pack.
+FlyingHawkButt herself F&@%ed-around and found out the first time she tried this pack.

 * When the villager finally dies, you should hear one or more (depending on edition) spectacular "death" sound(s).

 ## Editions
 ### Original
-This was the original, built quickly based on Hawkie's attempt to imitate the villager sounds.
-It came together just in time for a special livestream in which FlyingHawkButt joined CarlCrafts' mod team in their attempt to defeat the Ender Dragon.
+This was the original, built quickly based on Hawkie's joking attempt to imitate the villager sounds on her livestream.
+She had no idea at the time that I would take her seriously.
+It came together just in time for a special livestream event in which FlyingHawkButt joined the rest of [CarlCrafts](https://www.twitch.tv/carlcrafts)' mod team in their attempt to defeat the Ender Dragon.
 The sheer hilarity that ensued was quite the experience.

 It has a total of 17 sounds: 1 death, 3 haggle, 4 hit, 3 idle, 3 no, and 3 yes

-### Loaded
+### UwU
-This edition will have all the original sounds, plus as many more as I can pack in there.
-I discovered how to include more than the default number of sounds, so you'd better believe I'm doing that.
+This edition aims to be as adorable as possible, with giggles and laughter and benevolent good vibes, because Hawkie is absolutely adorable in every way.

-This edition has x sounds: x death, x haggle, x hit, x idle, x no and x yes
+I am still working on this one

 ### Profane
-Wherever possible in this edition, the sound event contains profanity.
+Whenever possible in this edition, the sound event will be profane.
 She is Australian, after-all...

 This edition is still in progress

-### UwU
+### Loaded
-This edition aims to be as adorable as possible, with giggles and laughter and benevolent good vibes, because Hawkie is absolutely adorable in every way.
+This edition will have all the original sounds, all the UwU sounds, plus as many more as I can pack in there over time.
+I discovered how to include more than the default number of sounds, so you'd better believe I'm stuffing this thing full.
+The only thing this pack won't contain is profanity.

-I am still working on this one
+This edition currently has 18 sounds: 2 death, 3 haggle, 4 hit, 3 idle, 3 no and 3 yes

 ## Follow FlyingHawkButt
 * Catch her livestreams on [Twitch](https://www.twitch.tv/flyinghawkbutt), and tell her Kuo sent you